PBSC employee campaign aims to transform students’ lives

 “I’m a big supporter because not only do I know what it’s like to be this type of student, I know many students who without having received a scholarship would have never finished college and gone on to positively impact our economy and community,” Zettler said.

-This year, his gift will go even farther as every $1 donated to First-Generation scholarships is matched by the state with $2, tripling the impact PBSC employee contributions have on the lives of students.
+This year, his gift will go even further as every $1 donated to First-Generation scholarships is matched by the state with $2, tripling the impact PBSC employee contributions have on the lives of students.

 “The 2 to 1 match is a wonderful opportunity for everyone to make a difference.
 Just $1 a pay check over a 12-month period means $72 for First-Generation scholarships,” said David Rutherford, vice president of Institutional Advancement.
 “The collective efforts of our PBSC colleagues can lead to over $100,000 in First-Generation scholarships.
 Together, we can transform the lives of the students we serve.”